 It might seem like a lot of money to just park in savings (hint: it’s not an investment so avoid putting in stocks or mutual funds).
 But this is simply cash you have in a simple savings account that you can access any time you have a large unexpected financial crisis.

-Just make sure that a new car, hot tub or trip to Disneyland don’t get called “emergencies”.
+Just make sure that a new car, hot tub or a trip to Disneyland don’t get called “emergencies”.

 Want to dig in deeper?
-My 40 page e-book has everything you need to get started saving your financial future!
+My 40-page e-book has everything you need to get started saving your financial future!

 All of Dave Ramsey’s Baby Steps are important, but perhaps none are quite as important as getting out of debt.

 Debt keeps us prisoner.
-Even at a low interest rate we are still giving someone else our hard earned cash instead of making it work for us in Saving for Retirement.
+Even at a low-interest rate we are still giving someone else our hard earned cash instead of making it work for us in Saving for Retirement.